npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Fri, 21 Jun 2024 06:30:28 +0530
 ### [FirstUp: PM Modi to lead International Yoga Day celebrations, Sheikh Hasina in India... today's big headlines](https://www.firstpost.com/explainers/firstup-pm-modi-to-lead-international-yoga-day-celebrations-sheikh-hasina-in-india-todays-big-headlines-13784364.html)

-Article found but Couldn't summarize
-Prime Minister Narendra Modi will lead International Yoga Day celebrations in Srinagar.
-Bangladesh's Sheikh is on a two-day state visit to India.
-Congress will hold nationwide protests over controversies surrounding the NEET-UG exams
+This Friday is set to be a busy day with several significant events taking place.
+Prime Minister Narendra Modi is in Srinagar where he will lead International Yoga Day celebrations on the banks of Dal Lake.

+Bangladesh's Prime Minister Sheikh Hasina begins a two-day state visit to India, meeting with key officials including Prime Minister Modi, President Murmu, and Vice President Dhankhar.

+Meanwhile, the Congress party will hold nationwide protests over controversies surrounding the NEET-UG exams, including allegations of question paper leaks and irregularities.
+In Delhi, Minister Atishi will begin an indefinite fast concerning the ongoing water crisis.
+The UN Security Council will review the situation in Afghanistan, prompted by a report highlighting widespread violence against women under Taliban rule.

 Thu, 20 Jun 2024 21:32:24 +0530
 ### [Mark Rutte will be next NATO chief: Who is outgoing Dutch PM?](https://www.firstpost.com/explainers/mark-rutte-will-be-next-nato-chief-who-is-outgoing-dutch-pm-13784466.html)

-Article found but Couldn't summarize
-Mark Rutte, who has been in office since 2010, is the Netherlands’ longest-serving prime minister.
-Known as a consensus builder who has helmed multiple coalition governments, Rutte is a fierce advocate of Ukraine and a strong critic of Vladimir Putin
+Mark Rutte, the Netherlands' longest-serving prime minister, has been elected as the next NATO chief.
+Rutte, known for his consensus-building skills and strong stance on supporting Ukraine, led the Netherlands for over a decade, navigating complex political and economic challenges.
+He has been a vocal critic of Vladimir Putin and significantly increased defense spending in light of Russia's invasion of Ukraine.

+Rutte's appointment is seen as a show of unity for NATO, particularly as the alliance celebrates its 75th anniversary.
+His leadership comes at a crucial time, as NATO faces ongoing security threats and navigating the unpredictable geopolitical landscape.

 Thu, 20 Jun 2024 20:31:48 +0530
 ### [A class question: Why some groups are more at risk from heatwaves than others](https://www.firstpost.com/explainers/a-class-question-why-some-groups-are-more-at-risk-from-heatwaves-than-others-13784319.html)